igneshiusstany/ui-test-framework-playwright/README.md

 # Pre requisites:
-Playwright requires Node.js 16+ (we use Node 18.x.x for this project).
+We use Node 18.x.x for this project.
 Use the instructions below to install and switch to Node 18.x.x based on your OS.

 # NODE SETUP